sayandeeps/Banking-Application-in-Java/README.md

 2. Compile and run the application using Java preferred use intellij and runt the main method.
 3. Follow the on-screen instructions to perform various banking operations.

-##line by line explanation is given in my youtube tutorial
+## Line by line explanation is given in my youtube tutorial
 - **My Youtube Tutorial for the project:** [Link to Youtube](https://youtu.be/Vdq1578fwzs)

 This **Banking Application in Java** is designed with simplicity and efficiency in mind, making it suitable for both beginners and experienced users.